Blackmail (1947 film)

 Blackmail is a 1947 American film noir crime film directed by Lesley Selander and starring William Marshall, Adele Mara and Ricardo Cortez.
-The lead character is based on a pulp magazine hero Dan Turner, Hollywood Detective.
+The story was adapted from Robert Leslie Bellem's novelette "Stock Shot" (Speed Detective, July 1944), and features Bellem's hardboiled detective hero Dan Turner, Hollywood Detective.

 Plot

 A shamus is approached by an entertainment executive to stop a blackmail plot against him.